halfaya/icfp2021/Lyrics.md

 affine signature of each eclass as the\
 slightly perturbed Caddy

-When I wish to synthesize\
+When I wish to synthesize code\
-code for 3D printing\
+for 3D printing\
-I simply apply an inverse transformation\
+(I) simply apply an inverse transformation\
 And then I get what I want

 ## Chorus

-XX and XX and XX and XX\
+Monads and XX and XX and XX\
-XX and XX and XX and XX\
+XX and presheaves and XX and XX\
-XX and XX and XX and X\
+XX and X and commutative rings.\
 These are a few of my favorite things.